krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/ReLU.png)

-From the above figure we can see that ReLU has 0 gradient for all x<0, it means that it would not activate all neurons at a time and very few neurons will be activated making it sparse and thus cost efficient and easy for computation.
+From the above figure we can see that ReLU has 0 gradient for all x < 0, it means that it would not activate all neurons at a time and very few neurons will be activated making it sparse and thus cost efficient and easy for computation.

 ## Advantages of ReLU:-

 1. We can observe that for x>0 ReLu has constant gradient, which reduces the chance of vanishing gradients at any point of time.
 This property also results in faster learning.

-2. For all x<=0 the gradient is zero and hence less number of neurons will be fired which will reduce overfitting and is also cost efficient.
+2. For all x <= 0 the gradient is zero and hence less number of neurons will be fired which will reduce overfitting and is also cost efficient.

 3. Better convergence performance as compared to other activation fucntions.